 - You can continue with light and moderate physical activity as before, but listen to your body and ease the training accordingly.

 - Consult your physician about continuing with physical activity that markedly exceeds the amount and intensity of the general recommendation (goal-oriented vigorous physical activity, competitive sports).

-- to drink during physical activity — it enhances sweating and body temperature regulation
+- to drink during physical activity — it helps to regulate sweating and body temperature

 - a prolonged supine position if it makes you feel unwell

 - abdominal strengthening exercises if you suspect separation of abdominal muscles (diastasis recti).
 In that case, ask your maternity clinic for further instructions.

 - activities that include physical contacts, a risk of falling or rapid changes of directions (e.g. many ball games and contact sports, ice hockey, downhill skiing and horseback riding)